-- Starting July 9th: Per the new ordinance passed by Cincinnati City Council, face masks are required inside any buildings and in outdoor situations where 6 ft social distancing is not possible.
+- Per the new ordinance passed by Cincinnati City Council, face masks are required inside any buildings and in outdoor situations where 6 ft social distancing is not possible.
 All posted signage and staff directions must be followed.

 - Increase Tee Time separation to a minimum of 10 minute intervals.

 - Offer golfers paying the riding fee their own golf car (first come / first serve).

 - Walking is strongly encouraged when possible.

 - Consider downloading our mobile app which has GPS, scorecard feature and more.

 - Cups will be filled by a section of a pool noodle attached to flagstick to eliminate the need to remove flagsticks and reach inside cup.